 The ice nucleation measurements were performed with the FRIDGE instrument (Klein et al., 2010; Schrod et al., 2016).
 FRIDGE has two operational modes.
-In its "standard mode" aerosol particles are activated to ice crystals by diffusion of water vapor at supercooled temperatures and near vacuum conditions (Schrod et al., 2017; DeMott et al., 2018; Thomson et al., 2018; Marinou et al., 2019).
-In this manuscript however, we solely used FRIDGE in the droplet freezing mode (Hiranuma et al., 2015; Boose et al., 2016; DeMott et al., 2018; Hiranuma et al., 2019).
-We focused on the droplet freezing assay (DFA), because 1) immersion freezing is considered to be the most atmospherically relevant process in heterogeneous ice nucleation for mixed-phase clouds (e.g. Murray et al., 2012), 2) the use of a DFA seems to be the natural choice considering that the aerosol particles are already immersed within the ice core meltwater, 3) the technique requires only a few mL of sample water, and 4) other methods would likely introduce further contamination sources through the particle generation setup (e.g. atomizer).
+In its "standard mode" aerosol particles are activated to ice crystals by diffusion of water vapor at supercooled temperatures and near-vacuum conditions (Schrod et al., 2017; DeMott et al., 2018; Thomson et al., 2018; Marinou et al., 2019).
+In this paper however, we solely used FRIDGE in the droplet freezing mode (Hiranuma et al., 2015; Boose et al., 2016; DeMott et al., 2018; Hiranuma et al., 2019).
+We focused on the droplet freezing assay (DFA), because (1) immersion freezing is considered to be the most atmospherically relevant process in heterogeneous ice nucleation for mixed-phase clouds (e.g., Murray et al., 2012), (2) the use of a DFA seems to be the natural choice considering that the aerosol particles are already immersed within the ice core meltwater, (3) the technique requires only a few milliliters of sample water, and (4) other methods would likely introduce further contamination sources through the particle generation setup (e.g., atomizer).

 The performance of the FRIDGE instrument was tested during the Fifth International Workshop on Ice Nucleation - part 2 (FIN-02, DeMott et al., 2018).
 In this large-scale laboratory campaign 21 different INP counters were intercompared at the Aerosol Interaction and Dynamics in the Atmosphere (AIDA) facility of the Karlsruhe Institute for Technology (KIT).
-FRIDGE agreed generally very well with the other instruments (especially for the immersion freezing method) for the various investigated aerosol types (including natural mineral dusts, dust components and a biological material).
+FRIDGE agreed generally very well with the other instruments (especially for the immersion freezing method) for the various investigated aerosol types (including natural mineral dusts, dust components, and a biological material).

-During a measurement of an ice core sample 65 droplets of $2.5\,\mu\text{L} \pm 5\%$ each were placed homogeneously at random onto a clean silanized Si-substrate of 47 mm diameter on the cold table in the FRIDGE chamber.
-The droplets were pipetted directly from the sample vial and were semi-automatically dispensed using an Eppendorf Multipipette E3 with fresh Eppendorf tips of the highest level of purity (Combotips advanced, biopur grade, $0.1\,\text{mL}$).
-Temperature was quickly decreased at first in the range from $14\,^{\circ}\text{C}$ to $0\,^{\circ}\text{C}$ and then slowly lowered at a constant cooling rate of $1\,^{\circ}\text{C}$ per minute until all droplets were frozen.
+During a measurement of an ice core sample 65 droplets of $2.5 \,\mu\text{L} \pm 5 \,\%$ each were placed homogeneously at random onto a clean silanized Si substrate of 47 mm diameter on the cold table in the FRIDGE chamber.
+The droplets were pipetted directly from the sample vial and were semiautomatically dispensed using an Eppendorf Multipette E3 with fresh Eppendorf tips of the highest level of purity (Combotips advanced, Biopur grade, 0.1 mL).
+Temperature was quickly decreased at first in the range from 14 to 0 °C and then slowly lowered at a constant cooling rate of 1 °C per minute until all droplets were frozen.
 The temperature ramp was implemented by a PID-controlled Peltier element.
 A cryostat (Lauda, Ecoline Staredition RE110; ethanol coolant) was used to dissipate the heat from the Peltier element.
-Temperature was measured by a PT-100 sensor (precision \pm $0.2\,^{\circ}\text{C}$), which was attached to the surface of the wafer.
-The measurement cell was continuously flushed with synthetic air at a flow of $1\,\text{L}$ min-1 to prevent condensation and riming and to minimize contamination from the laboratory environment during the measurement.
-The freezing of droplets was observed by a CCD-camera (AVT Oscar F-510C 2/3").
+Temperature was measured by a PT-100 sensor (precision ± 0.2 °C), which was attached to the surface of the wafer.
+The measurement cell was continuously flushed with synthetic air at a flow of $1 L \min^{-1}$ to prevent condensation and riming and to minimize contamination from the laboratory environment during the measurement.
+The freezing of droplets was observed by a charge-coupled device (CCD) camera (AVT Oscar F-510C 2/3").
 A droplet changes its brightness significantly during the freezing event: droplets are nearly translucent when liquid but are opaque when frozen.
-LabView software automatically detected the moment of freezing, recorded the corresponding temperature and saved the images every ten seconds.
-The final results were always double-checked by the operator.
-After all droplets were frozen, the substrate was heated up, cleaned and the process was repeated twice with new droplets.
-In total, the freezing temperatures of 195 individual droplets were determined for each ice core sample (3 runs with 65 droplets).
-The cumulative INP concentration per mL of ice as a function of temperature ($N{\mathrm{INPice}}(T)$) was calculated by the well-established Vali (1971) equation:
+Lab-View software automatically detected the moment of freezing, recorded the corresponding temperature, and saved the images every 10s.
+The final results were always doublechecked by the operator.
+After all droplets were frozen, the substrate was heated up and cleaned and the process was repeated twice with new droplets.
+In total, the freezing temperatures of 195 individual droplets were determined for each ice core sample (three runs with 65 droplets).
+The cumulative INP concentration per milliliter of ice as a function of temperature $(N{\text{INPice}}(T))$ was calculated by the well-established Vali (1971) equation: